| Homework | Lab Reports | Exams | Sample Exams | Email Dr. Fasano | Monmouth College Homepage | Science Network |

 Opening Comments:

 As you can see, I have very high expectations.
 I will do my best to help you succeed, and I expect every student to succeed.
 Please do not wait to come in and see me if you are having trouble.
-In addition to office hours and appointments, I plan to schedule a regular problem session where attendance is completely voluntary.
+In addition to office hours and appointments, I will schedule a regular problem session where attendance is completely voluntary.
 We will schedule this problem session during the first week of class.
-We will also spend the first 30-45 minutes of lab working problems as well.
+We will also spend the first 30-45 minutes of lab working problems.

 This is a very exciting time.
 This course may be unlike any other that you have taken so far.
 By the end of the course, your ability to think clearly and critically will be sharpened, and you will be able work from the beginning of a problem to the solution using just the fundamental principles that we learn.